A2Amir/Traffic_Sign_Classifier/README.md

  2. I Added dropout regularization at the end of each fully connected layer and achieved improvements.
  3. Batch normalization is used after the first convolutional layer.

-the final model was constructed and it took me about quarter  hour  to train on 5 iterations, after 5 epochs I got a validation accuracy  1.0  and a loss of  0.03 with learning_rate=0.0003
+The final model was constructed and it took me about quarter  hour  to train on 5 iterations, after 5 epochs I got (with learning_rate=0.0003):

-The final results are:

-    Train Accuracy 0.999655162505
+    Train Accuracy 0.999655162505T
     Validation Accuracy 1.04489795918
     Test Accuracy 1.01322248614